-DETENTION VOLUME - The volume of runoff that is captured and released into the waters of the commonwealth at a controlled rate.
+Detention Volume - The volume of runoff that is captured and released into the Waters of the Commonwealth at a controlled rate.

-DEVELOPER - A person, company, or organization who seeks to undertake any regulated activities at a site in the municipality.
+Developer - A person, company, or organization who seeks to undertake any Regulated Activities at a Site in the Municipality.

-DIAMETER AT BREAST HEIGHT (dbh) - The outside bark diameter of a tree at breast height, which is defined as 4.5 feet (1.37 meters) above the forest floor on the uphill side of the tree.
+Diameter at Breast Height (DBH) - The outside bark diameter of a tree at breast height which is defined as four and one half (4.5) feet (one and thirty-seven one-hundredths of a meter (1.37 m)) above the forest floor on the uphill side of the tree.

-DISTURBED AREA - Land area disturbed by or where an earth disturbance activity is occurring or has occurred.
+Disturbed Area - Land area disturbed by or where an Earth Disturbance Activity is occurring or has occurred.

-DRAINAGE AREA - That land area contributing runoff to a single point (including but not limited to the point/line of interest used for hydrologic and hydraulic calculations) and that is enclosed by a natural or man-made ridge line.
+Drainage Area - That land area contributing runoff to a single point (including but not limited to the point/line of interest used for hydrologic and hydraulic calculations) and that is enclosed by a natural or man-made ridge line.

-EARTH DISTURBANCE or EARTH DISTURBANCE ACTIVITY - A construction or other human activity which disturbs the surface of the land, including but not limited to clearing and grubbing; grading; excavations; embankments; road maintenance; land development; building construction; and the moving, depositing, stockpiling, or storing of soil, rock, or earth materials.
+Earth Disturbance (or Earth Disturbance Activity) - A construction or other human activity which disturbs the surface of the land, including, but not limited to, clearing and grubbing; grading; excavations; embankments; road maintenance; land development; building construction; and the moving, depositing, stockpiling, or storing of soil, rock, or earth materials.

-EASEMENT - A right of use granted by a landowner to allow a grantee the use of the designated portion of land for a specified purpose, such as for stormwater management or other drainage purposes.
+Easement - A right of use granted by a Landowner to allow a grantee the use of the designated portion of land for a specified purpose, such as for stormwater management or other drainage purposes.

-EROSION - The process by which the surface of the land, including water/stream channels, is worn away by water, wind, or chemical action.
+Erosion - The process by which the surface of the land, including water/stream channels, is worn away by water, wind, or chemical action.

-EROSION AND SEDIMENT (E&S) CONTROL PLAN - A plan required by the Conservation District or the municipality to minimize accelerated erosion and sedimentation and that must be prepared and approved per the applicable requirements.
+Erosion and Sediment (E&S) Control Plan - A plan required by the Conservation District or the Municipality to minimize accelerated erosion and sedimentation, and that must be prepared and approved per the applicable requirements.

-EVAPOTRANSPIRATION (ET) - The combined processes of evaporation from the water or soil surface and transpiration of water by plants.
+Evapotranspiration (ET) - The combined processes of evaporation from the water or soil surface and transpiration of water by plants.

-FEMA - The Federal Emergency Management Agency.
+FEMA - Federal Emergency Management Agency.

-FLOOD - A temporary condition of partial or complete inundation of land areas from the overflow of streams, rivers, and other waters of this commonwealth.
+Flood - A temporary condition of partial or complete inundation of land areas from the overflow of streams, rivers, and other waters of this Commonwealth.

-FLOODPLAIN - Any land area susceptible to inundation by water from any natural source or delineated by applicable FEMA maps and studies as being a special flood hazard area.
+Floodplain - Any land area susceptible to inundation by water from any natural source or delineated by applicable FEMA maps and studies as being a Special Flood Hazard Area.

-FLOODWAY - The channel of the watercourse and those portions of the adjoining floodplains that are reasonably required to carry and discharge the one-hundred-year flood (also called the base flood or one percent (1%) annual chance flood).
+Floodway - The channel of the watercourse and those portions of the adjoining floodplains that are reasonably required to carry and discharge the one hundred (100)-year flood (also called the base flood or one percent (1%) annual chance flood).
 Unless otherwise specified, the boundary of the floodway is as indicated on maps and flood insurance studies provided by FEMA.
-In an area where no FEMA maps or studies have defined the boundary of floodway, it is assumed, absent evidence to the contrary, that the floodway extends from the center line of the stream and to 50 feet beyond the top of the bank of the stream on both sides.
+In an area where no FEMA maps or studies have defined the boundary of the floodway, it is assumed, absent evidence to the contrary, that the floodway extends from the centerline of the stream and to fifty (50) feet beyond the top of the bank of the stream on both sides.

-FOREST MANAGEMENT/TIMBER OPERATIONS - Planning and activities necessary for the management of forest lands.
-These include timber inventory, preparation of forest management plans, silvicultural treatment, cutting budgets, logging road design and construction, timber harvesting, site preparation, and reforestation.
+Forest Management/Timber Operations - Planning and activities necessary for the management of forest lands.
+These include timber inventory, preparation of forest management plans, silvicultural treatment, cutting budgets, logging road design and construction, timber harvesting, Site preparation, and reforestation.

-FREEBOARD - A vertical distance between the design high-water elevation and the elevation of the top of a dam, levee, tank, basin, swale, or diversion berm.
+Freeboard - A vertical distance between the design high-water elevation and the elevation of the top of a dam, levee, tank, basin, swale, or diversion berm.
 The space is required as a safety margin in a pond or basin.

-GEOTEXTILE - A fabric manufactured from synthetic fiber that is used to achieve specific objectives, including infiltration, separation between different types of media (i.e., between soil and stone), or filtration.
+Geotextile - A fabric manufactured from synthetic fiber that is used to achieve specific objectives, including infiltration, separation between different types of media (i.e., between soil and stone), or filtration.

-GOVERNING BODY or BOARD - The Board of Supervisors of New Garden Township.
+Governing Body - the Board of Supervisors of East Caln Township.